Grantham supervisor Dr Matt Johnson wins one of biology’s most prestigious prizes: the SEB President’s Medal.

-The award recognises Dr Johnson’s research on the molecular machinery of photosynthesis.
-His work represents a major breakthrough in understanding how plants use solar energy to power their growth, and provide the Earth’s food and oxygen.
+The Society for Experimental Biology (SEB) award is for Matt’s research photosynthesis.
+Specifically, on the molecular machinery of photosynthesis.
+His work is a breakthrough in understanding how plants use solar energy.

-Working with colleagues at the University of Sheffield, where he is a Lecturer in the Department of Molecular Biology and Biotechnology, Dr Johnson located a crucial protein known as cytochrome b6f in the photosynthetic membrane of plants.
+Working with colleagues at the University of Sheffield, Matt located a crucial protein known as cytochrome b6f in the photosynthetic membrane of plants.

-The discovery was made using a new technique, known as affinity-mapping atomic force microscopy, which can map the nanoscale landscape of proteins that sit in complex biological membranes.
+The discovery was made using a new technique: affinity-mapping atomic force microscopy.
+This technique can map the nanoscale landscape of proteins that sit in complex biological membranes.

-Dr Johnson said: “This new method uses a specially functionalised probe to recognise only a specific type of protein, by exploiting a natural protein-protein recognition event.
-One of the two proteins is attached to the probe, which ‘feels’ its way along the membrane surface and detects when the other protein is nearby.
+Matt explained how this technique works.
+“This new method uses a specially functionalised probe to recognise only a specific type of protein.
+It does this by exploiting a natural protein-protein recognition event.
+One of the 2 proteins is attached to the probe, which ‘feels’ its way along the membrane surface and detects when the other protein is nearby.

-“This widely applicable new method provides both a tool to identify the position of specific proteins within a biological membrane and a new means to understand how the two proteins interact – information that could be crucial for other important areas of bioscience such as understanding how defective proteins can cause disease.”
+“This widely applicable new method provides both a tool to identify the position of specific proteins within a biological membrane and a new means to understand how the 2 proteins interact.
+Information that could be crucial for other important areas of bioscience, such as understanding how defective proteins can cause disease.”

-He said: “I am deeply honoured and delighted to be awarded the prestigious SEB President’s Medal for Plant Science.
-The award provides wonderful recognition of my work on photosynthesis in the last nine years since my PhD.
+Matt expressed his feelings on his win.
+“I am deeply honoured and delighted to be awarded the prestigious SEB President’s Medal for Plant Science.
+The award provides wonderful recognition of my work on photosynthesis in the last 9 years since my PhD.
 It means a great deal to be ranked alongside the many great scientists who have previously held the award.”

-Judges also noted Dr Johnson’s physiological and biochemical analysis work, advanced optical spectroscopy studies, impressive publication record and the multidisciplinary approach he has developed since studying as an undergraduate in the Department of Molecular Biology and Biotechnology.
+Judges also noted Dr Johnson’s physiological and biochemical analysis work, advanced optical spectroscopy studies and impressive publication record.
+Further, they noted his multidisciplinary approach since studying as an undergraduate.

-“Finding out the details of how the different types of molecules involved in converting the sun’s energy into chemical energy are arranged within the complex membranes of plant cells is a major goal of photosynthesis research, but one that has remained elusive.
+Peter explained how Matt’s work furthers our understanding of photosynthesis.
+“Finding out how the different types of molecules involved in converting the sun’s energy into chemical energy are arranged within the complex membranes of plant cells is a major goal of photosynthesis research, but one that has remained elusive.
 Using new techniques developed here in Sheffield, Matt has made a major breakthrough in achieving this goal.”

-After several years as a postdoctoral researcher at Queen Mary University of London, Dr Johnson returned to Sheffield as a Project Sunshine Fellow.
-The interdisciplinary sustainability research programme he joined formed the basis of the Grantham Centre for Sustainable Futures, and was where Dr Johnson laid the foundations for his recent work under the mentorship of fellow photosynthesis scientist Professor Neil Hunter FRS.
+After several years at Queen Mary University, Matt returned to Sheffield as a Project Sunshine Fellow.
+Project Sunshine later became the Grantham Centre for Sustainable Futures.
+And this was where Matt laid the foundations for his recent work.
+He was mentored by fellow photosynthesis scientist Neil Hunter.

-Professor Tony Ryan OBE, Director of the Grantham Centre for Sustainable Futures, said: “Matt’s work goes to the heart of the Grantham Centre mission.
+Tony Ryan, our director, said Matt’s SEB President’s Medal win was inspiring.
+“Matt’s work goes to the heart of the Grantham Centre mission.
 By better understanding how plants capture the sun’s energy and turn it into food, we can discover new ways of meeting humanity’s growing demands for food and energy.“

 Not only that, but Matt’s journey from being a Sheffield student to the winner of this prestigious award for young scientists is emblematic of what we hope to achieve with our Grantham Scholars’ training programme.
 At the University of Sheffield, we are nurturing the world-class sustainability researchers of tomorrow.”